David Williamson: Personal life

 Williamson is married to Kristin Williamson (sister of independent filmmaker Chris Löfvén) who have homes in Sydney and on Queensland's Sunshine Coast.
-They have five adult children and 11 grandchildren.
-His stepson Felix Williamson and his son Rory Williamson are both actors.
+They have five adult children.

+His son, Rory Williamson, and his stepson, Felix Williamson, are both actors.
 Rory starred as Stork in the 2001 revival of The Coming of Stork at the Stables Theatre in Sydney, produced by Felix's company, the Bare Naked Theatre Company.